 8. Turn off the water

 Turning off the water sounds simple, but how often is your bathroom water running without it actually in use?
-When you brush your teeth only turn on the water to rinse your mouth and to wet your toothbrush.
+When you brush your teeth, only turn on the water to rinse your mouth and wet your toothbrush.
 When you wash your hands, think about Navy showers.
 Only have the water on while rinsing your hands, not while lathering.

 9. Don’t wash your hair

 Ok, so I don’t actually mean for you to walk around with dirty hair all the time.
 But washing your hair will take more water during your shower, especially if you have long hair.
 Consider changing to every other day or every third day for hair washing.
 I know what you are thinking: but my hair will turn into a grease pit!!
-I said the same thing!
+I said the same thing.
 But your scalp creates oils to replace what shampoos strip out of your hair.
-When you wash less, your scalp will produce less oils.
+When you wash less, your scalp will produce fewer oils.
 Yes, it really is true!

-More RVing Tips!
+More AWESOME RVing Tips!.wamiestenapteekki.com

 11. Use Wash Basins